How To Preserve Jewelweed With Jewelweed Ice Cubes

 How To Preserve Jewelweed With Jewelweed Ice Cubes | Growing Up Herbal | Be prepared for poison oak or ivy rashes, even in the dead of winter with these jewelweed ice cubes.
 You'll be so glad to have them on hand!

-What do you do when you end up with a bad case of poison oak in the middle of winter, especially when your go-to poison ivy plant, jewelweed, is no where to be found?
+What do you do when you end up with a bad case of poison oak in the middle of winter, especially when your go-to poison ivy plant, jewelweed, is nowhere to be found?

 I’ve been there, and trust me, it’s no fun.
-Sure there are other plants and natural products you can use to soothe the skin and reduce inflammation, but in my experience, nothing beats good ole’ jewelweed when it comes to poison oak or ivy.
+Sure, there are other plants and natural products you can use to soothe the skin and reduce inflammation, but in my experience, nothing beats good ole’ jewelweed when it comes to poison oak or ivy.

 Yes, You Can Get Poison Oak In Winter